MicrosoftDocs/visualstudio-docs/docs/csharp/visual-studio-ide.md

 1. When the console window appears and asks for your name, type it in and press **Enter**.

-   Notice that the focus returns to the Visual Studio code editor and the line of code with the breakpoint is highlighted in yellow.
+   The focus returns to the Visual Studio code editor and the line of code with the breakpoint is highlighted in yellow.
 This signifies that it's the next line of code that the program will execute.

 1. Hover your mouse over the `username` variable to see its value.
 Alternatively, you can right-click on `username` and select **Add Watch** to add the variable to the **Watch** window, where you can also see its value.